 “She loves it so much here that she’ll run away from [her dad],” Peklivanas said.
 “The owner thinks it's amusing that she comes [to get] peace from the other cats.
 She’s an old lady now after all!”

-When lockdown restrictions were lifted and Peklivanas started to go back to work, Ching wasn't happy about it.
+When lockdown restrictions were lifted and Peklivanas started to go back to work, Squishy wasn't happy about it.
 To stop Peklivanas from leaving, she now follows her to the car and hops in as soon as the door opens.

-And when Peklivanas returns from work, Ching is always happy to see her.
+And when Peklivanas returns from work, Squishy is always happy to see her.
 “She always greets us at the gate when we return home," Peklivanas said.
 "She doesn't officially live here, but she thinks she does."

-Ching has made the lockdown so much more enjoyable for Peklivanas — and vice versa.
+Squishy has made the lockdown so much more enjoyable for Peklivanas — and vice versa.

 "She has such a big and loving personality," Peklivanas said.
 "No cat has ever captured my heart the way she has.
 Her friendship is so pure."